readmeio/api-explorer/packages/markdown/README.md

 import * as rdmd from "@readme/markdown";
 ```

-Which gives you the following:
+Which will give you the following:

 | Export        | Description                                    | Arguments        |
 | -------------:|:---------------------------------------------- |:---------------- |